SudhagarS/sudhagars.github.io/_posts/2016-07-22-rbenv-internals.markdown

 > *In computer programming, a shim is a small library that transparently intercepts API calls and changes the arguments passed, handles the operation itself, or redirects the operation elsewhere.*

 This is exactly what rbenv shims do.
-Shims intercept all the ruby related commands and call `rbenv exec` which takes care of executing the right binaries.
+A rbenv shim intercepts a ruby related command and calls `rbenv exec` which takes care of running the right executable.

 How does rbenv intercept ruby commands?
 It does so by putting all possible commands as separate executable files in `~/.rbenv/shims` and adding this directory before all the other directories in `$PATH` env variable.
-So when you run `ruby -v`, the system will find the script `ruby` in `~/.rbenv/shims` directory and execute it.
+So when you run `ruby -v`, the system will find the shim script `ruby` in `~/.rbenv/shims` directory and execute it.

 Lets see what's inside a file in shims directory.